 The amendment to Ind AS 102 provides specific guidance to measurement of cash-settled awards, modification of cash-settled awards and awards that include a net settlement feature in respect of withholding taxes.
 It clarifies that the fair value of cash-settled awards is determined on a basis consistent with that used for equity settled awards.
-Market-based performance conditions and non-vesting conditions are reflected in the 'fair values', but non-market performance conditions and service vesting conditions are reflected in the estimate of the number of awards expected to vest.
-Also, the amendment clarifies that if the terms and conditions of a cash-settled share-based payment transaction are modified with the result that it becomes an equity-settled share-based payment transaction is accounted for as such from the date of the modification.
+Market-based performance conditions and non-vesting conditions are reflected in the 'fair values', but non-market performance conditions and service vesting conditions are reflected in the 'fair values', but non-market performance conditions and service vesting conditions of a cash-settled share-based payment transaction are modified with the result that it becomes an equity-settled share-based payment transaction, the transaction is accounted for as such from the date of the modification.
 Further, the amendment requires the award that include a net settlement feature in respect of withholding taxes to be treated as equity-settled in its entirety.
 The cash payment to the tax authority is treated as if it was part of an equity settlement.
 The effect on the financial statements is being evaluated by the Group.

-Note 41: Disclosure on Specified Bank Notes (SBNs)
+Note 41 : Disclosure on Specified Bank Notes (SBNs)